Transportation's $128M IT contract with A3 Technology Inc. shows strong competition and fair value

 Warning Flags

-- Potential for cost overruns if not closely managed.
+• Potential for cost overruns if time and materials basis is not closely monitored.

 Positive Signals